Resistance Spot Welding

 The price of the course includes instructional materials, lunch each day, and a copy of the book "Resistance Spot Welding: Fundamentals and Applications for the Automotive Industry."

 No engineering degree is required, but relative work experience in Resistance Welding processes and production environments is recommended.

 Cancellations and Refunds

-Full refund minus a $75 administrative fee if you cancel more than 14 business days before a training course date.
+Full refund minus a $75 administrative fee if you cancel more than three weeks before a training course date.
 No refunds will be given after that time.
 Registrations can be transferred.

 Ohio's TechCred Program gives businesses the chance to upskill employees.
 Businesses who submit applications (for approved programs) are reimbursed up to $2000 per credential, when current or prospective employees complete technology-focused credentials.
-Check with your employer to learn if they're willing to assist you with enrolling in the TechCred program and receiving funding to pay for the Cybersecurity boot camp.
+Check with your employer to learn if they're willing to assist you with enrolling in the TechCred program and receiving funding to pay for the Resistance Spot Welding program.